How to Add Style to Text in DOCX with C

 $vbLabelText $csharpLabel

-The IsItalic property set to true applies italic styling to text.
+Set the IsItalic property to true for italic styling.
 Italic text is typically used for emphasis, titles, foreign words, or technical terms.
+This subtle formatting differentiates text elements without the visual weight of bold formatting.

 :path=/static-assets/word/content-code-examples/how-to/add-style-text-add-italic.cs